 Chocolate Crackle Cookies

-Chocolate Crackle Cookies Are Easy To Make
+Are Chocolate Crackle Cookies Are Easy To Make?

 They are easy to make but the dough has to chill overnight so they are not a cookie that can be thrown together and ready to eat within 30 minutes like most cookies.
 But these cookies are definitely worth the wait.